getdreamio/remote-orchestration-services/readme.md

    ```
 3. Access the service via the provided endpoint.

+## Authentication
+When you first run the service, you will have a default user registered with the following credentials:
+- Email address: `root@dreammf.com`
+- Password: `Dr34m!12345`

 ## Documentation
 For detailed information on the architecture and design, refer to the diagrams in the `.docs` folder.